TheSeeker713/thes33k3r/documents/devlog.md

 ---

+### December 10, 2025 - 10:50 AM (10:50:00)
+**UI Polish & Cleanup:** Layout Refinements and Easter Egg Removal

+Final polish pass before the December 12th reveal, focusing on visual clarity and removing distracting elements.

+**Layout Improvements:**
+- **Header Transparency**: Made "THE S33K3R TRANSMISSION" header more transparent (`bg-opacity: 95% → 60%`) to better blend with background
+- **CRT TV Size Increase**:
+  - Mobile: `w-64 h-48` → `w-80 h-60` (+25%)
+  - Tablet: `w-96 h-72` → `w-[480px] h-[360px]` (+25%)
+  - Desktop: `w-[500px] h-[375px]` → `w-[600px] h-[450px]` (+20%)
+  - TV now fills more screen real estate without overwhelming the layout
+- **Footer Message Visibility**: Changed hidden message from `text-stone-900` to `text-stone-600` and increased size from `text-[8px]` to `text-[10px]`—"THE TRUTH IS HIDDEN IN PLAIN SIGHT" is now actually readable

+**Easter Egg Removal:**
+- Removed FartBubble component entirely (kept the mystery menu, removed the juvenile distraction)
+- Cleaner, more focused landing experience

+**Rationale**: With December 12th approaching, the landing page needed to be refined and professional.
+The fart bubble was a fun experiment but detracted from the ARG's serious tone.
+The layout adjustments ensure the CRT TV is the focal point and the footer secret is discoverable.

+---

 ## **REFLECTION**

 From a mysterious transmission on November 29th to a fully-featured ARG experience with hidden puzzles, easter eggs, immersive audiovisual effects, and now a **staged reveal strategy** for the Cinematic Narrative Engine—this project has been a journey of creative iteration, problem-solving, and user experience refinement.

 Each commit represented a decision, a fix, or a new feature.
 Some commits were moments of inspiration (the CRT TV, the easter eggs, the Cinematic Engine pivot).
-Others were technical pragmatism (video compression, autoplay fixes, TypeScript migration, feature locks, deployment optimization, layout restoration).
+Others were technical pragmatism (video compression, autoplay fixes, TypeScript migration, feature locks, deployment optimization, layout restoration, UI polish).
 Together, they built something that feels alive—a transmission from an alternate reality, waiting to be deciphered.

 The S33K3R TRANSMISSION is live.
 The puzzle is solvable.
 The secrets are hidden but discoverable.
 The Cinematic Narrative Engine is built and waiting in the shadows.
 And the countdown to December 12th has begun.